Consensys/ethsigner/docs/Reference/EthSigner-CLI.md

 ### signing-key-path

 Path to secret in the Hashicorp Vault containing the private key for signing transactions.
-The key must be a base64 encoded private key for ECDSA for curve secp256k1.
+Default is ` /secret/data/ethsignerSigningKey`.

 ```bash tab="Syntax"
 --signing-key-path=<signingKeyPath>